El4aby7/Aganceonline/README.md

 *   **Data Driven:** Products and translations are managed via JSON files.
 *   **Responsive:** Fully responsive design using Tailwind CSS.

-## Setup & Running

-This project is a static website.
-You can run it using any static file server.

-### Prerequisites

-*   A modern web browser.
-*   A local web server (e.g., Python's `http.server`, `live-server`, or VS Code's Live Server extension).

-### Running Locally

-1. Clone the repository.
-2. Open a terminal in the project directory.
-3. Run a local server:
-    ```bash
-    # Using Python 3
-    python3 -m http.server 8000
-    ```
-4. Open `http://localhost:8000` in your browser.

 ## Managing Content

 ### Updating Text & Translations